qiangqiang101/PixelArt-Painter/README.md

 2. Import nollie_nodejs.sql to your mysql database
 3. Run `pwsh` in app directory
 4. Enter `npm install` in pwsh
-5. Edit config.json and change your mysql databasse configs
+5. Edit config.json and change your mysql database configs
 6. Run start.bat to start

 ## 🚧 Prerequisite